Knowledge Center

 Their beneficiary designation allows clients to name heirs directly within their account.
 Upon presentation of a death certificate, the named beneficiary can receive the Bitcoin without going through probate.
 River also provides guidance to heirs through the transfer process.
 This is a genuinely good inheritance feature for a brokerage platform.

-For a Bitcoin holder who wants a clean, trustworthy, Bitcoin-only brokerage with recurring buy automation, a competitive earn rate on cash, and solid inheritance basics, River is an excellent product.
+For a Bitcoin holder who wants a clean, trustworthy, Bitcoin-only brokerage with recurring buy automation, FDIC-insured cash interest, solid inheritance basics, and access to deep research and education content, River is an excellent product.
 That is not faint praise.
 It is an accurate description of what they have built.

 What River Is Not: A Complete Financial Platform